eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Behaviour Twin MDP Kit/page_adoption-view.md

 <!-- ## Semantic Models & Standards -->
 ## Standards

 The Standard CX-0102-Functional-Mock-Up has been submitted for standardization and will soon be linked here.

 The Standard aims at using the exisiting FMI industry standard as a Catena-X standard.

 The Functional Mock-up Interface (FMI) is a free standard that defines a container and an interface to exchange dynamic simulation models using a combination of XML files, binaries and C code, distributed as a ZIP file.
 It is supported by 170+ tools and maintained as a Modelica Association Project.
 The FMI implementation by a software modelling tool enables the creation of simulation models that can be interconnected.
 The file format of the FMI standard is called Functional Mock-up Unit (FMU)(source: <https://fmi-standard.org/>).

-### Guidelines for generating FMU
+### Guidelines for Generating FMU

 The FMU/FMI format allows a high degree of flexibility in generating an FMU model.
 On the one hand, this allows the format to be used for a large variety of use cases and of tools.
 On the other hand, interoperability between FMUs is not always guaranteed.

 The list of guidelines below have the goal to guide the modeling expert in the creation of an FMU for the Model and Data Processing use cases.

-**Guidelines**:
+### General Guideline

 - generate a license-free FMU so that it can be imported in any software,
 - generate a co-simulation FMU so that solver is included in the FMU and can be directly executed,